usegalaxy-eu/website/index-metagenomics.md

 ![](http://asaim.readthedocs.io/en/latest/_images/ebi_metagenomics_workflow.png)

-Analyses made in EBI Metagenomics website can be then reproduced locally, without having to wait for availability of EBI Metagenomics or to upload any data on EBI Metagenomics.
+Analyses made in EBI Metagenomics website can be then done locally, without having to wait for availability of EBI Metagenomics or to upload any data on EBI Metagenomics.
 However the parameters must be defined by the user as we can not find them on EBI Metagenomics documentation.

 ## Our Data Policy

 {% include data-policy.html %}

+## References

-{% include data-policy.html %}
+{% bibliography --cited --prefix index-metagenomics --group_by none %}